jacobRaw/MTRN4231_burger_bot/README.md

 - Visualise the ingredients in RVIZ

 #### Object Detection
 To assemble a burger the system needs to identify the correct ingredients corresponding to the recipe for the requested burger.
 We considered colour masking and using the shape to identify the ingredients.
-However, due to past experience of each of the team members this was not used due to its unreliablity and is not robust against changes in environment such as lighting conditions.
+However, due to past experience of each of the team members this was not used due to its unreliability and is not robust against changes in environment such as lighting conditions.

-In search of a more robust computer vision strategy we adopted the Ultralytics YOLO model to perform transfer training for a custom model that is trained on fake food ingredients.
-This invovled taking over 200 images that each needed annotation.
-Two seperate YOLO models were trained.
+In search of a more robust computer vision strategy, we adopted the Ultralytics YOLO model to perform transfer training for a custom model that is trained on fake food ingredients.
+This involved taking over 200 images that each needed annotation.
+Two separate YOLO models were trained.

 **YOLO model 1**